REGISTRATION IS NOW OPEN

 Jurisdictions that are unable or unwilling to fully participate in DCPI may forfeit their eligibility for future NDCI-BJA training events.

 There are no costs associated with the training.
-However, each team is required to provide local training space to host two 2-day trainings, at no cost to NDCI.
+However, each team is required to provide local training space to host a three 3-day training, at no cost to NDCI.
 NDCI requests that the training site have a projector and screen.
 If unable to provide a projector and screen, this will not preclude your team from receiving the training.
 Each approved jurisdiction is requested to provide to NDCI staff a hotel recommendation near the training site.

 For further information regarding ADCPI application process and training program, please contact us::